 Do you have an America the Beautiful National Parks Pass?
 You can use it instead of a Red Rock Pass at these trailheads in Sedona.

-Best Time To Hike The Subway Cave And Boynton Canyon Trail
+Best Time To Hike Sedona’s Subway Cave

 The ideal to hike Boynton Canyon Trail would be early morning on a weekday in spring or fall so you can benefit from perfect hiking and light conditions, but also get a coveted parking spot and enjoy a relatively crowd free hike.